Storm Highway by Dan Robinson

 This season is going to be a "go with the flow" type of year.
 By that, I mean I have no definite plans to travel far outside of my 'backyard zone' (roughly 3 hours from home).
 I'm cautiously hoping for a Plains run or two if a setup impresses me enough, but work obligations and local severe weather events are my more important concerns this season.
 I'll just leave it as "wait and see".

 As far as vehicle preps go, there's not much to talk about, other than picking up new tires sometime in the next couple of weeks.
-All of my "expedition support systems" (power, internet, WxWorx etc) are already installed and operational, so I'm not planning a traditional spring vehicle work session.
+All of my "chase support systems" (power, internet, WxWorx etc) are already installed and operational, so I'm not planning a traditional spring vehicle work session.

 Plains trip probability table

 As with past years, I'll keep the Plains trip probability table going for this season.
 These values are not always indicators of the meteorological merits of a particular setup, but a combination of that and my willingness/ability to go chase it.
 That said, these are about 80% based on the perceived chase value of a pattern.
-Starting out, 2013's probabilities are about as low as they get for the start of an expedition season!
+Starting out, 2013's probabilities are about as low as they get for the start of a chase season!
 The lack of any good pattern on the 'model horizon' has my confidence in a Plains trip happening by mid-April pretty low.

 2013 Plains Storm Expeditions - Probabilities as of March 26